AJAYTHORBOLE/ajay/README.md

 This is bash script
-We have updated latest xss payloads
+We have updated latest xss payloads, pls help to add xss payloads for waf bypass